epoch8/vedana.tech/src/content/docs/04-self-host/04-common-mistakes.md

 ---
-Title: Common Mistakes and FAQ
+title: Common Mistakes and FAQ
 ---

 ## Common Mistakes and FAQ